CNCA-CeNAT/EV-HPC-2017/openacc/lab2/README.md

 carried dependency."

-Step 3 - Re-Profile Application
+Step 3 - Re-Profile Application (SKIP THIS STEP)
 -------------------------------
 Once you have added the OpenACC directives to your code, you should obtain a new profile of the application.
 For this step, use the NVIDIA Visual Profiler